-Becoming Agile: Elevate internal audit performance and value has been saved
+Becoming Agile: Elevating internal audit performance and value has been saved

-Becoming Agile: Elevate internal audit performance and value
+Becoming Agile: Elevating internal audit performance and value

 Innovating in internal audit to enhance collaboration and deliver timely insights